olson-sean-k/theon/README.md

 | `geometry-nalgebra` | Yes     | `nalgebra` | Complete |

-Note that these downstream implementations have an important limitation: code that uses Theon must specify a compatible version of the given crate.
+Note that these downstream implementations have an important limitation: code that uses Theon must specify a compatible version of the given crate or depend on re-exported crates in the `integration` module.

 ## Spatial Queries